twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/lastpass.md

 githubPassword = {{ (index (lastpass "GitHub") 0).password | quote }}
 ```

-chezmoi automatically parses the `note` value of the Lastpass entry as
+chezmoi automatically parses the `note` value of the LastPass entry as
 colon-separated key-value pairs, so, for example, you can extract a private SSH
 key like this: